Tektii vs Zipline

 • Zipline is free and open source — though you invest time in infrastructure, data, and maintenance instead of money

-• Zipline integrates with the Python scientific ecosystem — Tektii supports Python too, plus every other language
+• Zipline integrates natively with the Python scientific ecosystem — pandas, numpy, and pyfolio work out of the box

-• Zipline has tested data bundles for US equities — Tektii is expanding asset coverage while offering tick-level granularity
+• Zipline has tested data bundles for US equities with established community tooling around data ingestion

 Frequently asked questions